TosbackCgusBridge-Bot/CGUs-versions/Nfl/Privacy Policy.md

 *   Your Internet Protocol (IP) address, which is the number automatically assigned to your computer whenever you access the Internet and that can sometimes be used to derive your general geographic area;
 *   Your device type or mobile carrier;
-*   Other unique identifiers, including mobile device identification numbers;
+*   Other unique identifiers, including mobile device identification numbers. and advertising identifiers (e.g., IDFA);
 *   Your browser type and operating system;
 *   Sites you visited before and after visiting the Services;
 *   Pages you view and links you click on within the Services;